African humid period: Lakes and rivers of the Sahara

-The large Tamanrasset River flowed from the Atlas Mountains and Hoggar westward towards the Atlantic and entered it in the Bay of Arguin in Mauretania.
+Increased precipitation resulted in the formation or reactivation of river systems in the Sahara.
+The large Tamanrasset River flowed from the Atlas Mountains and Hoggar westward towards the Atlantic and entered it in the Bay of Arguin in Mauritania.
 It once formed the 12th largest watershed in the world and left a submarine canyon and riverine sediments.
 Together with other rivers it formed estuaries and mangroves in the Bay of Arguin.
 Other rivers in the same area also formed submarine canyons, and sediment patterns in marine sediment cores and the occurrence of submarine landslides in the area have been related to the activity of these rivers.

 Rivers such as the Irharhar in Algeria, Libya and Tunisia and the Sahabi and Kufra rivers in Libya were active during this time although there is some doubt that they had perennial flow; they appear to have been more important in earlier humid periods.
 Small watersheds, wadis and rivers discharging into endorheic basins such as Wadi Tanezzuft also carried water during the AHP.
 In Egypt, some rivers active during the AHP are now gravel ridges.
 In the Air, Hoggar and Tibesti Mountains, the so-called "Middle Terrace" was emplaced at this time.
-The rivers of the Sahara, lakes and their watersheds may have acted as pathways for the spread of humans and animals; the rivers were often connected to each other by alluvial fans.
-Proposed examples of animals that spread through rivers are the Nile crocodile and the fish Clarias gariepinus and Tilapia zillii.
-It is possible that the name Tassili n'Ajjer, which means "plateau of the rivers" in Berber, is a reference to past river flows.
+The rivers and lakes of the Sahara may have acted as pathways for the spread of humans and animals; animals that might have propagated through the Sahara in these waterbodies are Nile crocodile and the fish Clarias gariepinus and Tilapia zillii.
+The name Tassili n'Ajjer, which means "plateau of the rivers" in Berber, may be a reference to past river flows.
 On the other hand, intense flows of these rivers may have made their shores dangerous to humans and thus created additional impetus for human movement.
 Now-dry river valleys from the AHP in the eastern Sahara have been used as analogues for former river systems on Mars.